luismrgarcia/GarHAge/docs/hardware.md

 GarHAge can provide temperature and humidity readings from your garage via an attached DHT11 or 22, defaulting to DHT11 sensor support.

-However, the DHT22 is recommended as it is usually only slightly more expensive, is more accurate, and has a wider measurement range.
+However, I recommend the DHT22 as it is usually only slightly more expensive, is more accurate, and has a wider measurement range.
+In particular, if where you live experiences sub-zero temperatures, you should use the DHT22 as the DHT11 measures down only to 0 degrees celsius.
 If using a DHT22, be sure to set the relevant configuration parameter in `config.h`.

 #### 5. 5v MicroUSB power supply